Crisis on Earth-X: Critical response

-Supergirl
+Supergirl episode

 The review aggregator website Rotten Tomatoes reported a 93% approval rating, based on 14 reviews for the episode.
 The website's critical consensus reads, "Kicking off an Arrowverse crossover event, "Crisis On Earth-X, Part 1" offers viewers a fun outing with quirky characters preceding the action and tragedy to come."

 Schedeen gave the Supergirl episode an 8.1 out of 10.
 While he felt that the Supergirl episode "clearly isn't in much of a hurry to get where it's going", Schedeen said it did "prove to be a very entertaining start to the crossover."
 Ultimately, the episode "did, however, make the most of this massive pairing of heroes, delivering an endless stream of banter and character drama before transitioning into an epic battle royale.
 There are certainly worse ways to kick off a crossover."
 Caroline Siede at The A.V.
 Club awarded the episode a "B+" rating.
 She said the episode "isn't a particularly great episode of Supergirl, but then again it isn't really trying to be.
 And as the first hour of an ambitious four-part Arrowverse movie, it's hard to ask for anything more."
 Kayti Burt of Collider gave the episode 4 out of 5 stars, stating, "I was wildly impressed with the storytelling ambitious 'Crisis on Earth-X' has shown so far.
 There were some narrative missteps, but this is like nothing we have ever seen on-screen before: a true comic book-style crossover event that ties hours of superhero serials together in one epic story."

-Arrow
+Arrow episode

 Rotten Tomatoes reported an 89% approval rating, based on 9 reviews for the episode.

 Schedeen gave the Arrow episode a 7 out of 10, saying that the episode "struggled to find that balance between character drama and plot progression, as well as in establishing stakes big enough to support such a massive crossover in the first place.
 But for all its flaws, at least this episode still included some entertaining moments and a generally strong portrayal of its twisted villains."
 The A.V.
 Club's Allison Shoemaker gave the episode a "B" rating.
 She thought it was "difficult to judge how successful this episode of Arrow is because it's neither an episode of Arrow nor a complete story," but concluded, "it's a lot of fun, kind of dumb, and just not as exciting as what came before.
 Someone has to check those boxes and set up what comes next, and it seems that this time, Arrow drew the 'event' short straw."